Cairi-S/Welcome-Foolish-Mortals/README.md

 #### Backgrounds ####

-The Home screen background image is of the outside of the Haunted Mansion attraction.
+The Home screen background image is of the outside of The Haunted Mansion attraction.
 It is chosen to 'invite' players into the game.
 The photo used is credited to [Brian McGowan on Unsplash](https://unsplash.com/photos/he0-fswKsXk).

 The Background of the game is of the iconic [Traditional Haunted Mansion Wallpaper](https://wallpaperaccess.com/haunted-mansion).
 It has been chosen to make players feel like they are inside the mansion.
 Originally the image used was designed for use as a computer wallpaper and is owned by [The Walt Disney Company](https://thewaltdisneycompany.com/).